borochris/RCPClinicalHeadings/README.md

 RCP Clinical Headings

-RCP Clinical Headings is an Open Source demonstrator of the RCP Clinical Headings on top of a Vista EHR This is currently very much work in progress and will be updated as the work progresses
+RCP Clinical Headings is an Open Source demonstrator of the RCP Clinical Headings on top of a Vista EHR This is currently very much work in progress and will be updated as the work progresses.

+Version 0.1

 Licence